Grant179/Citizen-Scientist-Water-Management-Project/README.md

 * Now we would like to create a User friendly interface, which can receive data and display that data nicely on dashboard.
 * This dashboard will be receiving real time data, as longer your sensor is connected with LoRaWAN internet protocol.
-* On you The Things Network Console, navigate to Integrations -> add integration -> find myDevices and select this option.
+* On The Things Network Console, navigate to Integrations -> add integration -> find myDevices and select this option.
 * After selecting myDevices, you need to write process ID for your device, it can be any unique text, see below in image.

 ![](https://github.com/Bilal-Arshad/Citizen-Scientist-Water-Management-Project/blob/master/img/Getting_Started12.PNG)